justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-price/price-lists/adding-tiered-pricing/README.md

 # Adding Tiered Pricing

 Tiered pricing allows store owners to vary the price of a product based on the quantity ordered.
 A store could offer reduced prices for higher quantities ordered.
+Prices that are set via Tiered Pricing will take precedence over prices set directly against a given SKU for the associated users if a buyer meets the minimum quantity specified.
 This article describes how to add tiered pricing to a price list.

 To create a pricing tier for a product in a price list: